mosra/m.css/CONTRIBUTING.rst

 ===================================

--   Best way to report bugs and request new features is to use GitHub `issues <https://github.com/mosra/m.css/issues>`_, but you can contact me also any other way.
+-   Best way to report bugs and request new features is to use GitHub `issues <https://github.com/mosra/m.css/issues>`_, but you can contact the author also in any other way.

 Code contribution
 =================

 -   Setting up and using m.css for your own project is described in the `documentation <https://mcss.mosra.cz/>`_.
--   Documentation and the website is essential part of the project and every larger Pelican theme, plugin code or CSS contribution should be reflected there.
-Documentation and website content is written in reStructuredText and resides in `doc/ <doc>`_ subdirectory.
+-   Documentation and the website is an essential part of the project and every larger theme, code or CSS contribution should be reflected there.
+    Documentation and website content is written in reStructuredText and resides in the `doc/ <doc>`_ subdirectory.
 Please verify that all your changes there do not break the website build; see `Building the site`_ below for a guide how to build it.
 -   Python code and Jinja2 templates should be accompanied by tests.
 See `Running tests`_ below for a guide.
--   Best way to contribute is by using GitHub `pull requests <https://github.com/mosra/m.css/pulls>`_
+-   Best way to contribute is using GitHub `pull requests <https://github.com/mosra/m.css/pulls>`_
-    --- fork the repository and make pull request from feature branch.
-You can also send patches via e-mail or contact me any other way.
+    --- fork the repository and make a pull request from a feature branch.
+You can also send patches via e-mail or contact the author in any other way.
 -   All your code will be released under license of the project (see `COPYING <COPYING>`_ file for details), so make sure you and your collaborators (or employers) have no problems with it.
-If you create new files, don't forget to add license header (verbatim copied from other files) and don't forget to add yourself to license header of files you added or significantly modified (including documentation pages), for example::
+If you create new files, don't forget to add a license header (verbatim copied from other files) and don't forget to add yourself to license header of files you added or significantly modified (including documentation pages), for example::